 If you start taking the minipill more than five days after the start of a period, you may need to avoid sex or use a backup method of birth control for the first two days you take the minipill.

 If you're switching from a combination birth control pill to the minipill, start taking the minipill the day after you take your last active combination birth control pill.

 Talk with your provider so that you know when you need to avoid sex or use a backup method of birth control when starting and using the minipill.

 What you can expect

 While taking the minipill, you may have less bleeding during periods or you may not have any bleeding at all.

 To use the minipill:

-- Don't take breaks between packs.
+- Don't take breaks between pill packs.
 Always have your next pack ready before you finish your current pack.
 Unlike combination birth control pills, minipill packs don't contain a week of inactive pills.